 Webinar Focus The Partners for Advancing Health Equity Collaborative hosted the webinar, Balancing Business and Health Equity: Private Sector Efforts on May 16, 2023.
 Panelists engaged in discussions about health equity from the perspective of the private sector, highlighting how businesses can contribute to health equity solutions.
 This report provides a synthesis of key takeaways, solutions, and action steps identified from the webinar.
-Webinar Voices Caryn Bell, Associate Director, P4HE, Tulane School of Public Health & Tropical Medicine Tawana Thomas Jefferson, Senior Vice President & Chief Diversity Officer, American Cancer Society Tawanda Muzhingi, Director of International Programs, Plant Based Food Association Chandra Teddleton, Director of Project Management, New Orleans Business Alliance Key Resources - The ESG Framework for Balancing Profitability and Social Good - Health Equity Strategy Playbook - Occupational Health Equity Your Voice P4HE values collaboration.
+Webinar Voices - > Caryn Bell, Associate Director, P4HE, Tulane School of Public Health & Tropical Medicine - > Tawana Thomas Jefferson, Senior Vice President & Chief Diversity Officer, American Cancer Society - > Tawanda Muzhingi, Director of International Programs, Plant Based Food Association - > Chandra Teddleton, Director of Project Management, New Orleans Business Alliance Key Resources

+- The ESG Framework for Balancing Profitability and Social Good

+- Health Equity Strategy Playbook

+- Occupational Health Equity

+Your Voice

+P4HE values collaboration.
 If there is a resource on this topic that you would like to share with us, provide it here.

+Key Takeaways

-Key Takeaways Addressing health equity in the private sector requires business owners to evaluate their internal practices and build equitable and socially responsible action plans.
+Addressing health equity in the private sector requires business owners to evaluate their internal practices and build equitable and socially responsible action plans.
 This webinar discusses ways corporations can leverage research and advocacy to make changes internally and through community partnerships to advance health equity.
 The balance between social responsibility and profitability ultimately proves that supporting health equity solutions is good for business.
 Collaborations between corporations and organizations from different sectors are essential for utilizing various health perspectives in the pursuit of the shared goal of improving health for all.

-Webinar participants noted that an "all hands-on deck" approach is needed to move the needle for health equity.
-They highlighted that businesses must listen to advocates and collaborate with communities to see action, including addressing internal practices and Diversity Equity and Inclusion (DEI) initiatives that invest in communities.
+communities to see action, including addressing internal practices and Diversity Equity and Inclusion (DEI) initiatives that invest in communities.
 Call To Action

 "What good are you doing in the community?
 What difference are you making?
 What is the social impact that you're having on communities and on the customers you serve?"
 Tawana Thomas Jefferson, Senior Vice President & Chief Diversity Officer, American Cancer Society.
-Partners for Advancing Health Equity Balancing Business and Health Equity: Private Sector Efforts

 Below we've summarized immediate action steps shared by the panelists and identified by webinar participants to be taken to advance health equity within businesses.
-Health Equity through Internal Practices
+Health Equity through Internal Practices Use equitable hiring practices and diversify the talent pool for hiring health professionals

-Change policies and practices to meet the health and wellbeing needs of employees throughout recruitment to retention.
+Offer employees extensive benefits and wellbeing resources (e.g., health insurance, childcare reimbursement, mental health resources, etc.) Offer employees generous leave and paid time off options Use employee focus groups to learn about their health and wellbeing needs Change policies and practices to meet the health and wellbeing needs of employees throughout recruitment to retention.
 Companies, advocates, and researchers can collaborate to identify and alter policies that address the health and wellbeing of staff.
 The first step in change is to acknowledge the underlying problems and work to understand them.
 Researchers can help companies understand the systemic connections between equitable hiring, work conditions, access to quality health care, and health outcomes through the dissemination of research in plain language.
 Once problems are understood, companies can leverage that knowledge to develop more inclusive and equitable hiring practices and expand the talent pool to underrepresented areas.
 These changes to hiring practices are important to not only to improve team performance but also to strengthen DEI efforts in various sectors, where diversity in staffing impacts patient health outcomes.